FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1984/1984-10-31-grand-order-of-water-rats-celebration-dinner.md

 layout: post
 title: Grand Order Of Water Rats Celebration Dinner &#124;31 October 1984
 maintitle: Grand Order Of Water Rats Celebration Dinner
+suffix: Lena Zavaroni was one of the guests
 subtitle: The Royal Lancaster Hotel, London
 description: Event held in the prescence of HRH Prince Philip to celebrate the history of the Grand Order Of Water Rats showbusiness charity.
 post_description: Event held in the prescence of HRH Prince Philip to celebrate the history of the Grand Order Of Water Rats showbusiness charity.